sopa40/simple_daemon/README.md

 ## Build documentation

 To create documentation required Doxygen 1.8.7+.
 Run in project folder `doxygen dconfig`.
-Documentation will apper in html folder.
+Documentation will appear in html folder.

 No Latex is created, but you can change it in dconfig file.